-Admission decisions are made by full-time faculty in the Liberal Studies and Credentialing Department using a combination of factors, including academic degree(s), records and experiences.
+Admission decisions are made by full-time faculty in the School of Education using a combination of factors, including academic degree(s), records and experiences.
 Applicants will be admitted to the program based upon enrollment availability and their ability to meet the following minimum recommended entrance requirements.

-All the following documents and are to be submitted to the WJU Graduate Programs Admission Office:
+All the following documents and are to be submitted to the Jessup Graduate Programs Admission Office:

-Résumé/curriculum vitae
+Résumé/curriculum vitae (MAT, MA.Ed.)